 Currently the merger tool does not support input streams containing subpictures by checking if subpicture information is present in the input sub-streams.
 In case of using the bitstream extractor to extract subpictures from a picture containing multiple subpictures, the extracted streams contain subpicture information even if they contain a single subpicture.
 The merger tool was complemented to facilitate merging of input sub-streams in which subpicture information exists while there is one subpicture within a picture.

-In addition, the merger was improved to avoid writing of redundant ALF APSs with the same identifier and content to achieve a better rate-distortion performance.
+In addition, the merger was improved to avoid writing of redundant ALF APSs with the same identifier and content in the same picture, to achieve a better rate-distortion performance.

 Currently, the merger tool only checks to prevent a non-confirming case where two APSs with the same identifier having different content.

+Merger code changes:

+In SubpicMergeApp.cpp, in generateMergedStreamSPSes function, allowing merging of input streams containing 1 subpicture within a picture.